Buccaneers vs. Rams odds, picks: 'Sunday Night Football' best bets from 10K sims

-Buccaneers vs. Rams prediction, odds, line: NFL Week 12 'Sunday Night Football' picks by proven model
+Buccaneers vs. Rams prediction, odds, line, time: NFL Week 12 'Sunday Night Football' picks from proven model

 The SportsLine Projection Model has revealed its Buccaneers vs. Rams Week 12 'Sunday Night Football' matchup